 We recommend adding FSTA to all relevant subject guides, not just food science and technology.
 Although food-focused, it is a very interdisciplinary database!
 See our full list of subject areas included here.

 We have created a range of resources to help build awareness, drive usage, and provide training for the FSTA database, all available in our resources hub.
-All materials are free to download and include posters, flyers, graphics, social media templates, and more!
+All materials are free to download and include posters, flyers, graphics, and more!
 Take me to the resources hub

 Social media is a great way to build awareness of library resources and drive usage.
 Our resources hub includes ideas to inspire your library social media posts, including downloadable graphics, logos, social media templates, and more.
 You can even customise these with the most relevant subject area and the url for the database on your own platform.

-Absolutely!
-You can download our logo to use when utilising and promoting our range of resources.
+You can also download our logo to use when utilising and promoting our range of resources.
 Get the FSTA logo

 Carol Hollier, Senior Information Literacy and Outreach Manager, IFIS Publishing